A charming knit baby blanket using the cloverleaf eyelet stitch and finished using a cloverleaf crochet edge.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-SS – Seed stitch alternates Knit and Purl for every stitch and then uses the alternate stitch for the next row.
+SS – Seed stitch alternates Knit and Purls for every stitch and every row, essentially knitting the purls and purling the knits.
 Remember that you will never have a knit on top of a knit or a purl on top of a purl.
-Row 1: * K1, p1; rep from * to end of row, Row 2: * P1, k1; rep from * to end of row, Row 3: * K1, p1; rep from * to end of row.
+Since we have an odd number of stitches our seed stitch pattern will be: Row 1: * K1, p1, K1 rep from * to end of row, Row 2: * K1, p1, K1 rep from * to end of row, Row 3: * K1, p1, K1 ; rep from * to end of row.

 K – knit